springernature/DUL-Protocol-Validator/README.md

 [JSON Schema Validators](http://json-schema.org/implementations.html#validators).

 ### DTOs
-In order to have access to the _DTO_s modelling the _DUL_ protocol, you need first to add a dependency to this project.
+In order to have access to the _DTOs_ modelling the _DUL_ protocol, you need first to add a dependency to this project.
 Currently, only source code dependency is supported.
 Here you can find an example on how to do so:
 ```scala
 lazy val dulProtocolValidator = RootProject(uri("git://github.com/springernature/DUL-Protocol-Validator.git"))